blueimp/Gallery/README.md

     closeClass: 'close',
     // The class for the "play-pause" toggle control:
     playPauseClass: 'play-pause',
-    // The class for the active indicator:
-    activeClass: 'active',
     // The list object property (or data attribute) with the object type:
     typeProperty: 'type',
     // The list object property (or data attribute) with the object title:
     titleProperty: 'title',
     // The list object property (or data attribute) with the object URL:
     urlProperty: 'href',
-    // The list object property (or data attribute) with the thumbnail URL,
-    // used as alternative to a thumbnail child element:
-    thumbnailProperty: 'thumbnail',
-    // The list object property (or data attribute) for the video poster URL:
-    videoPosterProperty: 'poster',
-    // The list object property (or data attribute) for the video sources array:
-    videoSourcesProperty: 'sources',
-    // Defines if the gallery indicators should display a thumbnail:
-    thumbnailIndicators: true,
     // Defines if the gallery slides are cleared from the gallery modal,
     // or reused for the next gallery initialization:
     clearSlides: true,
-    // Defines if the gallery should open in fullscreen mode:
-    fullScreen: false,
     // Defines if images should be stretched to fill the available space,
     // while maintaining their aspect ratio (will only be enabled for browsers
     // supporting background-size="contain", which excludes IE < 9):